 While a jaunt through beautiful Willamette Valley wine country – just 30 minutes outside of Portland – is always recommended, an influx of urban wineries is letting Portlanders visit tasting rooms and meet winemakers without ever leaving city limits.
 The city’s oldest winery, Hip Chicks Do Wine, opened in 1999, and more than a dozen wineries have since followed suit.

 Or avoid the hassle of finding a designated driver by taking the Portland Short Bus.
-This frequent urban wine tour service picks you up at EastBurn and takes you on an adventure to eight local wineries, including Boedecker, Enso, Jan-Marc and Tesoaria, providing a deliciously worry-free method of tasting your way through Portland’s wine scene.
+This frequent urban wine tour service picks you up at EastBurn and takes you on an adventure to eight local wineries, including Boedecker, Enso, Jan-Marc, providing a deliciously worry-free method of tasting your way through Portland’s wine scene.